perfanalytics/pose2sim/README.md

   > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved.
 Can be calculated from a board, or from points in the scene with known coordinates.

-  - Create a folder for each camera in your `calibration\extrinsics` folder.
+  - Create a folder for each camera in your `Calibration\extrinsics` folder.
   - Once your cameras are in place, shortly film either a board laid on the floor, or the raw scene\
   (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format).
-  - Adjust parameters in the [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
+  - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/S01_Empty_Session/Config.toml) file.
   - Then,
     - **With a checkerboard:**\
       Make sure that it is seen by all cameras. \